PFAS (Per-and Polyfluoroalkyl Substances)

 Aqueous Film-Forming Foam Contamination

-- Taft attorneys have represented and are representing a diverse array of clients, including various state and local governmental entities and other parties impacted by PFAS contamination specifically linked to the use of PFAS-based aqueous film-forming foams (AFFF), used in firefighting.
-Taft attorney Rob Bilott serves as national advisory counsel to and co-chair of the Science Committee for the Plaintiffs’ Executive Committee in multi-district litigation now pending in federal court in South Carolina where hundreds of AFFF cases have been consolidated.
+- Taft attorneys have represented and are representing a diverse array of clients, including various state and local governmental entities, airports, and other parties impacted by PFAS contamination specifically linked to the use of PFAS-based aqueous film-forming foams (AFFF), used in firefighting.
+Taft attorney Rob Bilott serves as national Advisory Counsel to and Co-Chair of the Science Committee for the Plaintiffs’ Executive Committee in multi-district litigation now pending in federal court in South Carolina where hundreds of AFFF cases have been consolidated and several significant settlements have recently been announced.

 West Virginia/Ohio PFOA Drinking Water Contamination